-If you're still searching for the perfect trail to explore, you can find more inspiration in our guide to the best dog walks in the Peak District.
+Find more wonderful walking ideas in our guide to the best dog walks in the Peak District.

 Poppy Wood, Derbyshire

-Why your dog will love this: Completely fenced so good for escape artists – okay, so he might not love this but you will!
+Why your dog will love this: It's completely fenced so it's good for escape artists – okay, so he might not love this but you will!

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.